hyperium/hyperium.github.io/_guides/client/basic.md

 ---
-title: A Simple Client Fetch
+title: Getting Started with a Client
 ---

 To start with, we'll just get a simple `GET` request to a webpage working,